jayeshsonavane2025/Ayurvedic-Wellness-Medicine-and-Remedy-Guide/README.md

  # Digital Medicine Tracker

-An application to find nearby medicines using MySQL, Java, JSP, Servlet, and XAMPP.
+An application to find nearby medicines using  Java,MySQL,JSP, Servlet,HTML,CSS,JavaScript and XAMPP.

 ## Table of Contents